illustration of how to donate travel rewards to charities

 Best Western

-Even as Giving Tuesday comes to a close, there are plenty of good reasons to engage in charitable giving.
+Even as Giving Tuesday and Travel Tuesday come to a close, there are plenty of good reasons to engage in charitable giving.
 What’s great is that, in addition to donating cash to worthy non-profits, you can also elect to either turn your travel points and miles into cash donations or donate the miles directly.
 So, whether you have some extra points in your accounts or just want to support a good cause, it may be worth checking out these different programs and platforms.

 Author